Laurie L. Newmark, Esq.

 - Randolph Township, Board of Adjustments

-- Board of Trustees with CASA, Morris and Sussex
+- Board of Trustees for CASA, Morris and Sussex Vicinage

 Major v.
 Maguire, Supreme Court of New Jersey, January, 2016, Successfully represented grandparents in a visitation dispute over visitation with their late son’s daughter after being trial judge dismissed grandparent’s case at initial appearance at Appellate Division and Supreme Court.